HelenLloydJeng/Milestone-Project-1/README.md

 1. The Events Page should contain accurate details about workshops and creative initiatives.
 2. A booking system or registration link should be functional and accessible.
 ### 📝 **Task List**
-- [ ] Create an **Events Page** to list upcoming workshops and classes.
+- [ x] Create an **Events Page** to list upcoming workshops and classes.
-- [ ] Provide booking details and relevant event information.
+- [x ] Provide booking details and relevant event information.
-- [ ] Include multimedia content showcasing past workshops and classes.
+- [ x] Include multimedia content showcasing past workshops and classes.

 ## **User Story 7  Maintain a User-Friendly Interface**
 **Objective:** Ensure site visitors can easily navigate and interact with the website.